The G2G team includes Masters / PhD students from many different disciplines & backgrounds who can meet you on any campus (or on Skype!) year-round.

 Jessica: I am an upper year PhD candidate at the Centre for Drama, Theatre and Performance Studies.
 My research looks at neo-burlesque and pop culture fandom, I am interested at the points where culture and performance collide.
 When I’m not working on my dissertation or rehearsing for shows, I like to travel, go on photo taking adventures, and spend time in nature.

-Kimberly: I am a fourth year PhD candidate in the department of Social Justice Education at OISE.
+Kimberly: I am a fifth year PhD candidate in the department of Social Justice Education at OISE.
 I am also an elementary educator who has taught abroad in South Korea, the United Arab Emirates and on a First Nations reserve in Northwest Saskatchewan.
-This is my fourth degree and I have lots of experience navigating graduate school (profession and research–based programs).
+This is my fourth degree and I have lots of experience navigating graduate school (profession and research-based programs).
 I love to travel, swim, read and eat delicious food.